+${\bf AcpiInstall Address Space Handler} \ ($

+ACPI_HANDLE Object,

+ACPI_ADR_SPACE_TYPE SpaceId,

+ACPI_ADR_SPACE_HANDLER Handler,

+ACPI_ADR_SPACE_SETUP Setup,

+void Context)

-ACPI_STATUS AcpiInstallAddressSpaceHandler (ACPI_HANDLE Object, ACPI_ADR_SPACE_TYPE SpaceId, ACPI_ADR_SPACE_HANDLER Handler, Setup, ACPI_ADR_SPACE_SETUP Context) void PARAMETERS A handle for the object for which a address space handler Object will be installed.
+Object A handle for the object for which a address space handler will be installed.
 This object may be specified as the ACPI_ROOT_OBJECT to request global scope.
+Otherwise, this object must be one of the following types:

+ACPI_TYPE_DEVICE ACPI_TYPE_PROCESSOR ACPI_TYPE_THERMAL

-Otherwise, this object must be one of the following types: ACPI_TYPE_DEVICE ACPI TYPE PROCESSOR ACPI_TYPE_THERMAL SpaceId The ID of the Address Space or Operation Region to be managed by this handler.
-Handler Address of the handler to be installed if the special value ACPI DEFAULT HANDLER is used the handler supplied with by the ACPICA for that address space will be installed.
-Address of a start/stop initialization/termination function Setup that is called when the region first becomes available and also if and when it becomes unavailable.
-A context value that will be passed to the handler as a Context parameter.
-RETURN VALUE Status Exception code that indicates success or reason for failure.
-EXCEPTIONS AE_OK The handler was successfully installed.
-AE_BAD_PARAMETER At least one of the following is true:
+SpaceId The ID of the Address Space or Operation Region to be managed by this handler.

+Handler Address of the handler to be installed if the special value that is called when the region first becomes available and also if and when it becomes unavailable.

+ACPI_DEFAULT_HANDLER is used the handler supplied with by the ACPICA for that address space will be

+Setup Address of a start/stop initialization/termination function

-The object handle does not refer to an object of type Device, Processor, ThermalZone, or the root object.
+The object handle does not refer to an object of type Device,

+Processor, ThermalZone, or the root object.

 The SpaceId is invalid.
-The Handler pointer is NULL.

 AE_ALREADY_EXISTS A handler for this address space or operation region is already installed.

-AE_NOT_EXIST ACPI_DEFAULT_HANDLER was specified for an address space that has no default handler.
+AE_NOT_EXIST ACPI_DEFAULT_HANDLER was specified for an

+address space that has no default handler.

 AE_NO_MEMORY There was insufficient memory to install the handler.
-Functional Description: